-The Drum Dial makes tuning faster and easier.
+The Drum Dial makes drum tuning faster and easier.
 I have been tuning drums by ear for years.
 I’d like to think that I’ve gotten pretty good at it.
 But it always is a little “hit and miss.”
 Not an exact science to be sure.
+It is difficult to get drums to consistently sound great.
 I have known about Drum Dial for years.
 But I never bought one.
 I finally decided to get one to try out.
 They make an analog version which costs around $60 and a digital version which costs around $85.

-I really like the Drum Dial for several reasons
+I like the Drum Dial for several reasons

 BE ADVISED: Different drum sizes and thicknesses of drum heads – even at the same drum dial tension – will result in different pitches.
 A 14 mil 2 ply batter head will be much lower in pitch than a 3 mil snare side head.
 And a 16″ diameter head will be much lower in pitch than a 12″ head.
 Finally, once I have the sound (tension reading) that I like, I can write that number down and quickly duplicate it whenever I change heads.
 The Drum Dial is a really handy device that I recommend to quickly and easily dial-in your drums.
 Don’t wait as long as I did to get one.